randomname314159/DataEthics/README.md

-# DataEthics
+# My website
-It do be ethical
+And html